-Kids on the Street: Queer Kinship, Religion, and Performative Economies in San Francisco’s Tenderloin, under contract, Duke University Press
+Kids on the Street: Queer Kinship and Religion in San Francisco’s Tenderloin, Duke University Press, Feb.
+2023

-Kids on the Street is an exploration of the informal networks of economic and social support that enabled street kids to survive in tenderloin districts across the United States, and in San Francisco’ Tenderloin in particular, over the last century.
-I combine archival, ethnographic, and oral history research to explore the social trauma inflicted on street youth and the ways they have worked, collectively and creatively, to reframe and reinterpret those brutal realities, focusing on four survival practices: 1) kinship networks my informants call “street families,” which resemble the moral economies common among people with severely limited resources; 2) syncretic religious formations I call “street churches,” often based on a streetwise, gothic Catholicism bent toward the redemptive power of abjection; 3) performative storytelling, narrative strategies that enabled youth to secure employment in the district’s vice and bar economies and, at times, to reinterpret the abuse from which they were running; and 4) migratory circuits, often following seasonal and festival patterns, that connected tenderloin districts across the country and increased served as a web of familiar places, kin, and economic support.
+Kids on the Street explores the informal support networks that enabled street kids to survive in tenderloin districts across the United States, and in San Francisco’ Tenderloin in particular, over the last century.
+I combine archival, ethnographic, and oral history research to explore the social trauma inflicted on street youth and the ways they have worked, collectively and creatively, to reframe and reinterpret those brutal realities.
+I focus on:1) kinship networks my informants call “street families,” which resemble the moral economies common among people with severely limited resources; 2) syncretic religious formations I call “street churches,” often based on a streetwise, gothic Catholicism bent toward the redemptive power of abjection; 3) performative storytelling, narrative strategies that enabled youth to secure employment in the district’s vice and bar economies and, at times, to reinterpret the abuse from which they were running; and 4) migratory circuits, often following seasonal and festival patterns, that connected tenderloin districts across the country and increased served as a web of familiar places, kin, and economic support.
 The kids developed a performative economy: a shared repertoire of creative strategies for managing the affective and economic impacts of abandonment and developing from them particular structures of power and kinship.

 I reflect on my experience as director of Polk Street: Lives in Transition, a project that drew on oral histories to intervene in debates about gentrification, homelessness, sex work, queer politics, and public safety in the highly polarized setting of gentrifying San Francisco.
 From 2008–10, I recorded more than seventy oral histories from people experiencing the transformation of the city’s Polk Street from a working-class queer commercial district to a gentrified entertainment destination serving the city’s growing elite.
 Oral histories enabled me to document a local past rich in non-biological family structures, which I interpreted through public “listening parties,” professionally mediated neighborhood dialogues, a traveling multimedia exhibit, and radio documentaries.
 The project challenged gentrifiers’ claims to be promoting “safety” and “family” by positing alternative understandings of both concepts drawn from oral histories with transgender women, queer homeless youth, sex workers, and working-class gay men who had made Polk Street their home.